Um-Mitternacht/Bewitchment/docs/issue_template.md

 ### Logs, in the event of a crash

-### If this is a question, dev-commentary, or a suggestion, ignore this template
+### If this is a question, developer commentary, or a suggestion, ignore this template